Perfect place for a field trip

 We are thrilled that you are coming to visit, but we expect the museum to be treated with great respect by all visitors.
 As a chaperone, you can make sure that happens!
 If possible, we ask for one adult chaperone per 10 students for all school group visits.
 Chaperones should be prepared to correct poor student behavior as needed and monitor the group when visiting the Museum Gift Shop.
 Please remind your students to stay with your group, and make sure they understand the rules listed above.
 In the event it is necessary, chaperones need to be prepared to remove a student from the group if poor behavior continues and cannot be corrected.

 Once you arrive at the main grounds please follow the signs for bus parking.
 On busy days, you will be directed to an optimal parking area once you reach the main parking lot.

 Groups may bring sack lunches to eat outdoors on our main grounds.
-There are picnic tables and trash receptacles available outside near our concession stand area and playground, located behind the Heritage Center building.
-Indoor seating is also available inside the Heritage Center.
+There are picnic tables and trash receptacles available outside the welcome center and playground.
+Indoor seating and the Prairie Dome Cafe is also available inside the Welcome Center.
 If you plan to eat lunch on the grounds, please mention this when reserving your visit.

 Museum Gift Shop